Phil Sletten President

 Glenn Stuart is a Professor of Theatre at New England College where he has taught for 27 years.
 He also serves as the resident scenic and lighting designer for the Theatre Department.
 In addition, Glenn is the founder and director of the Open Door Theatre.
 Glenn has been a Community Bridges board member since 2005.
 He lives in Concord with his wife Kelly Doremus and their daughter Dylan.

-John is a consumer through Community Bridges and has served on the Board of Directors for three years.
+John is a consumer through Community Bridges and has served on the Board of Directors for nine years.
 He appreciates the opportunities Community Bridges gives to everyone they serve.
-John currently lives in Pembroke with his parents, brother and Jessie his service dog, who provides balance and companionship.
-He worked in retail for approximately 18 years and enjoys camping, fishing, 4-wheeling and hiking.
-John currently works one day a week at his church and likes to go out for breakfast and coffee with friends.
+John currently lives in Pembroke with his parents and brother.
+He worked in retail for approximately 15 years and enjoys camping, fishing, and 4-wheeling.
+John currently works two days a week at his church and likes to go out for breakfast and coffee with friends.

 Stephany Wilson's advocacy began for a family member, and fanned out from there.
 She does not do educational advocacy in her local school district, but is retained for educational advocacy cases throughout NH, as families strive for an appropriate educational program.
 Since 2016 she has been advocating for patients and families who feel diagnostically helpless in medical situations.
 Stephany is the CEO of CADVantage, Inc., a NH based printed circuit board design company.
 Priding herself on customer account and employee retention through building strong relationships with communication, Stephany utilizes her degree in accounting and continuing education in business administration and finance to enhance her project management, negotiation, cash flow and forecasting, and corporate leadership decisions.
 Stephany and her family reside in the Concord Area, where she is active in her local church and community.
 She is a Reiki Master Teacher and Practitioner, and enjoys working in hospice, oncology, pediatrics, psychological, sports medicine and many other different situations, helping families practice mindfulness in their everyday busy lives.